balazskreith/hamok-ts/docs/index.md

 ## Use cases

-Here is a revised version of your text with improvements for clarity, grammar, and consistency:

----

 ### Joining the Grid Using the `join()` Method

 Hamok provides an automated process to join a network of instances by connecting to remote peers.
 This feature simplifies integrating a new Hamok instance into an existing network.